NVIDIA/Fuser/doc/reading/tma-modeling-in-depth.md

 - $\vec{er}$ stands for "Element stRide".
 It is a vector of the same dimensionality as $\vec{x}$.
   In the example in Figure 1, it is $(1, 1)$ for the left diagram, and $(1, 3)$ for the right diagram.

-We separate inputs, parameters, and $op$ because in the implementation, inputs are provided as operands for the PTX instruction, parameters are encoded inside the TensorMap descriptor, and $op$ defines which PTX instruction to use.
+We call inputs, parameters, and $op$ differently because in the implementation, inputs are provided as operands for the PTX instruction, parameters are encoded inside the TensorMap descriptor, and $op$ defines which PTX instruction to use.